Recently I stumbled upon a blog post with this title “Breast Reconstruction Makes Breast Cancer Patients Whole Again After Mastectomy.”

 But this post is not about those organizations.

-Once again, I spotted this particular title on a website that, in my view, should know better.
+Again, I spotted this particular title on a website that should know better.
 This was a professional website geared to helping women who are balancing facts, opinions and harsh realities while trying to make life-changing decisions.

-I know they meant well by this statement.
+I know they meant well.
 I understand their point.
 I chose breast reconstruction myself.
 I get it.
 But still…

 There are many reasons a woman chooses to do or not to do breast reconstruction.